Graduate Diploma in Actuarial Science

 This subject examines the practices of public relations management.
 Topics include an introduction to public relations, the evolution of public relations, public relations theory, ethical issues in public relations, public relations strategies and tactics, the various stakeholders/publics that organisations interact with and the issues that they face with their major stakeholder relationships, crisis management, and also an examination of the difference between marketing public relations (MPR) and corporate public relations.
 Marketing public relations (MPR) is a key focus in the class.

-Retailing is fundamental to the marketing mix.
-Retail stores are all around us, and provide marketers with a means to attract and retain customers, and build brand value.
-Retail Management examines the strategic issues relating to retailing management and the frontiers of retail innovation.
-Subjects covered include developing retail strategy in highly competitive environments, experiential retailing, multi-channel retailing (online and offline), managing customer and supplier relationships, merchandise and range management, retail branding and flagship stores, global retailing strategies, big data in retail, and responsible retailing.
-Theoretical discussions will be complemented with practical case studies and current examples in the world of retail.
+Retailing is fundamental to marketing and selling products and services.
+Retailing is all around us and contemporary retail is omnichannel—the seamless integration of digital and physical stores where products and services are exchanged, and experiences are delivered, to create value for the retailer and the customer.
+Omnichannel Retail examines the strategic issues relating to retailing management and the frontiers of retail innovation.
+Topics covered include developing retail strategy in highly competitive environments, experiential retailing, omnichannel retailing (online and offline), managing customer and supplier relationships, merchandise and range management, retail branding and flagship stores, big data in retail, and responsible retailing.
+Omnichannel retail integrates retailing theory with practical case studies and current examples in the world of retail.